vickneee/web-development-studies/studies/Nodejs Learning Diary /worksheet.md

 I'd like to learn and understand more about code testing and MongoDB aggregations (I found that on YouTube and want to know more about that).
 I need to practice more how to connect Node.js and SQL databases.
 That part of the course was, at the moment, challenging.
 It needs just more practicing.

 ### Meaning and Future Use:
 I will definitely use Node.js, Express.js, REST APIs, securing REST APIs, Postman, MongoDB, and code testing in my future as a developer.
 I could also need to use SQL databases, which I learned about a year ago at the Vantaan Ammattiopisto Varia and Metropolitan course, but I haven't had any chance to use my knowledge yet.
-I will definitely practice that part of the course more.
+I will definitely nneed to practice that part of the course more.

 ## Conclusion:
 These lectures were very interesting to learn and practice.
 There were many chances to practice, which I liked a lot.